Plasmopara viticola: Cultural management

 Reduce the risk of disease when establishing the vineyards.
 This practice includes choosing the location, drainage, soil, and irrigation system.

 Avoid the distribution of infected soil and plant tissue from equipment.
 Carefully clean the equipment or change equipment after used in the infected areas.
 Also, carefully clean the boots or clothes after entering the infected areas.

 Canopy management practices, such as low planting density, vine trimming, and hedging, and later shoot thinning, can improve the air movement and make the leaves drier.

 Genetic resistances

 Investigating in wild grape varieties to increase the genetic resistance.
 Develop the breeding of disease-resistant cultivars.
 Resistant cultivars can be useful and efficient to avoid infection.

 Monitoring

 Automatic weather stations can be established for monitoring and predicting weather events.
 Collecting data from temperature, rainfall, leaf wetness, and humidity.

 Chemical control

 Pre-infection fungicides prevent the zoospores to enter the leaf stomates.
 Also, post-infection fungicides can be used as soon as possible after infection to kill the pathogen tissues inside the leaves.
 Chemical pesticides are useful methods to control this pathogen and downy mildew.

 Biological control

 Biological agents, like Epicoccum nigrum link, can inhibit the spread of spores of Plasmopara viticola.
 Microorganisms can be used to biocontrol plant disease.
 However, microbial control agents do not work well.
+A recent study (2020) has shown that the bacteria Ochrobactrum sp. may be a promising future biological control.
+However, there are no reports of the grape industry that have used the bacteria Ochrobactrum sp. as a control of grape downy mildew.